-- SHINE Academies will meet its duty to respond to the local authority within 15 days, if it is named on a pupil's EHC plan. - The school will admit any child that names the school in an EHC plan. - The school will ensure that all those teaching or working with a child named in an EHC plan, are aware of the pupil's needs and that arrangements are in place in to meet them. - The school will request a re-assessment of an EHC plan at least 6 months following an initial assessment, if a pupil's need significantly change.
+- SHINE Academies will meet its duty to respond to the local authority within 15 days, if it is named on a pupil's EHC plan. - The school will consult with the Local Authority regarding any child that names the school in an EHC plan. - The school will ensure that all those teaching or working with a child named in an EHC plan, are aware of the pupil's needs and that arrangements are in place in to meet them. - The school will request a re-assessment of an EHC plan at least 6 months - following an initial assessment, if a pupil's need significantly change.